 To fight back and not lose market share to a competitor, a business can develop a new marketing campaign to put the company in front of the competition.

-How To Build a Powerful Market Penetration Strategy?
+How to Create a Market Penetration Strategy?

 Each market has its own set of rules that you must follow to penetrate the market, but here are some general guidelines.